DZDomi/ethereum-nodes-example/readme.md

 Take the output from the command and set it in `kubernetes/ethereum/secrets.yaml` in both `SETME` fields.

-After this is set, you can now run the following command:
+After this is set, **make sure you have a valid connection to your kubernetes cluster**, so you can run the following command:

 ```shell
 ./scripts/deploy-kubernetes.sh